 The focused environment of private colleges and universities--paying more money often translates into serious study rather than goofing around-enables more students to complete their degree in 4 years than at public institutions.
 In fact, almost 80% of students at 4-year private colleges and universities receive their degree in 4 years or less, compared to only 50% at 4-year state institutions.

-A lot of students want to go to private college or university because of the school's reputation and name.
+A lot of students want to go to a private college or university simply because of the school's reputable name.
 Fair enough.
-But a reputation isn't everything.
-When considering a private college or university, keep in mind that they attract a wide variety of students, making for a dynamic and diverse learning environment.
-These schools also attract highly qualified and talented faculty, who often work on challenging and exciting research.
-Due to the research grant money pulled in by professors, facilities and equipment at private institutions are usually very high quality and provide students with excellent opportunities to learn on the latest technology.
+But reputation isn't everything.
+When considering a private college or university, keep in mind that they tend to attract a wide variety of students, making for a dynamic and diverse learning environment.
+These schools also tend to attract talented faculty, who often work on challenging and exciting research.
+Due to the research grant money pulled in by these professors, the facilities and equipment at private institutions are usually well kept, benefiting students and their research opportunities.
 Private colleges and universities are also more in control of their admission requirements.
-Generally, they are extremely competitive academically, but they also look at more personal factors that go beyond your GPA.
-Some might see this process as subjective, but it can also be seen as ensuring that the student body is a good fit for the school, thus resulting in a cohesive and supportive campus environment.
+Generally, they are extremely competitive academically, but it's also not uncommon for them to look at more personal factors that go beyond your GPA.
+Some might see this process as subjective, but it can also be seen as ensuring that the student body is a good fit for the school, in hopes of building a cohesive and supportive campus environment.